jorjik81/dusty-order9/README.md

 Follow prompts in the terminal, type in your answers.
  Check .txt file.
- Copy/Paste the text or export the file.
+ Copy/Paste readme content to your document.
- Enjoy readme document you've just created.
+ Congrats, hope that was helpful.

 ## License